einarwh/escher-workshop/README.md

 (Of course, you'll need to substitute the vector addition function `add` for `+` and so forth.)

-And finally, with boxes and arrows, it looks like this:
+And finally, with box and arrows, it looks like this:

 <img src="files/letter-f-turned-arrows.svg" width="199" height="199">